Brighton Permaculture Trust’s scrumping project, and Fruit Factory headquarters, are all about local food.

 The Fruit Factory

-Given that the average UK consumer drinks 1.5 litres of fruit juice per week (about 75 litres per person per year, or getting on for 20 million litres in Brighton & Hove each year), we intend to use our expanded premises to supply 5,000, maybe even 10,000 litres a year, all from fruit that would otherwise go to waste.
-It would represent just 0.05% of the juice consumed in the city, but every little helps.
+Given that the average UK consumer drinks 1.5 litres of fruit juice per week (about 75 litres per person per year, or getting on for 20 million litres in Brighton & Hove each year), we use our expanded premises to supply around 10,000 litres a year, all from fruit that would otherwise go to waste.
+It represents just 0.05% of the juice consumed in the city, but every little helps.

-We’re excited by the idea that the Fruit Factory will become a permanent hub for Brighton Permaculture Trust.
-A place to process food (in full view of the public), teach courses, host events and sell products.
-The proceeds from sales will go towards expanding the educational opportunities the Trust can provide.
+The Fruit Factory has been a hub and home for Brighton Permaculture Trust over the past few years.
+It is a place to process food (in full view of the public), teach courses, host events and sell products and bring people together.
+The proceeds from our sales go towards expanding the educational opportunities the Trust can provide.

-On 3rd March 2015, we launched a crowfunding campaign with Buzzbnk to raise £12,000 in 30 days.
+On 3rd March 2015, we launched a crowdfunding campaign with Buzzbnk to raise £12,000 in 30 days.
 You can view our campaign page here.

 If you would like to do some scrumping yourself (volunteers get to eat lots of fruit!), please sign up to our volunteer list to receive notice of scrumping opportunities.
 Picking and preparing fruit is a fantastic way to get involved, and the project is totally dependent upon volunteers.